FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-20-starting-angular-projects-with-nx.md

 You can configure all the commands to use your specific tools for testing (`karma` `jasmine` or `jest`) or end to end testing (`cypress` or `protractor`).
 We are running with the latest tools here.

 ## Rethinking Libraries

+As written in the beginning I really recommend you to read the book I mentioned.
+When it comes to Angular Monorepos we have to rethink libraries a bit.

+Normally we add libraries to share code between projects.
+This is absolutely valid and one of _the_ use cases when it comes to the reasons creating a library.
+The code it outsourced and can be used from different applications, has to be maintained only once, can be tested etc.

+When it comes to an Angular monorepo we have two new approaches we will introduce

+- Creating libraries even if they are used by only ONE application
+- A feature is not _one_ library, but multiple one.

+### Creating libraries consumed by only one application

+This may sound weird in the beginning but makes absolutely sense when we think about a